theSanguss/UNO.py/README.md

 **If you don't have Python, and if you happen to be a Windows user**, just download and run the EXE file `UNO.py.exe` available in this repository, which works as a standalone application.

 **If you are not a Windows user, and wish to get an executable file version of UNO.py**, you can use [PyInstaller](https://github.com/pyinstaller/pyinstaller/) to make it yourself.
-For more info on how to use PyInstaller to make an UNO.py executable, refer to the last question in the FAQ section.
+For more info on how to use this tool to make an UNO.py executable, [refer to the last question in the FAQ section](#5-how-can-i-convert-this-into-an-executable-file-myself-using-pyinstaller).

 ## How to operate?